 - Gabriel Knight: Gunter's journal.
 It's pretty obvious he committed suicide when he writes stuff like "These final words" and "I pray [...] that my punishment in Hell will be long and bitter."

 - The Secret of Monkey Island: The Captain's log found in the Sea Monkey.
 It ends when the two characters described in the log leave the ship to investigate the eponymous Monkey Island.
+Indeed, the captain is later found dead, hanged by accident while trying to set up a swing.

 - Mass Effect 2 has a few, but prominent is Nef's journal in Samara's loyalty mission.
 The last entry notes that she is about to go meet Morinth.